Skip to Content

 A Third Party Has Custody of My Child.
 How Do I Get Him Back?

 Sometimes parents have to grant custody of their children to third parties because of life events that are out of their control.
 Often time this third party is a grandparent or other family member.
 The grandparent may be granted custody by agreement, due to an extraordinary life changing event, such as the death of the other parent, incarceration, sickness, or otherwise.
-These type of interfamily agreements need to be carefully drafted by your expert family law attorney to avoid any pitfalls in the future.
+These types of interfamily agreements need to be carefully drafted by your expert family law attorney to avoid any pitfalls in the future.